-For all other materials to date, please use the resources below to learn more about the project.
+For all other materials to date, please use the resources below to learn more about the project or learn more about the history of ReWild Mission Bay here.
 The best way to stay connected on day-to-day developments is to Like and Follow us on Facebook and Instagram, and Sign Up to receive email alerts about the project.

 If you can’t find what you’re looking for, let us know.

 - City of San Diego’s Climate Action Plan Update, which includes a commitment to restore 700 acres of tidal wetlands by 2035.

 - The deadline for proposal submissions was September 1, 2015

 - U.S. Fish & Wildlife Service

 - California State Coastal Conservancy

 - ReWild MB Public Workshop #5: December 6, 2018